yellowberryHN/yello/projects/zineth/index.md

 layout: projects/project
 title: Zineth Community Edition
 github: https://github.com/yellowberryHN/ZinethCommunityEdition
+description: >-
+  Zineth Community Edition is a fan-made mod for Zineth, a game by Arcane Kids. it aims to expand upon the ideas present in the original game, add new features, complete unfinished features, and polish the gameplay experience, all while staying true to the games original aesthetics.
 ---
 Zineth Community Edition is a fan-made mod for [Zineth](https://zinethgame-blog.tumblr.com), a game by [Arcane Kids](https://arcanekids.com). it aims to expand upon the ideas present in the